arcus-azure/arcus/community/blog/2020-08-Announcing-Arcus-Scripting-v0.1/README.md

 ## Azure (Table) Storage

-The `Arcus.Scripting.Storage.Table` PowerShell module is the start of a whole bunch of storage-related scripts that will in the future be collected in a `Arcus.Scripting.Storage` PowerShell module.
-For now, we only have the Azure Table Storage module which already contains the functionality to create a new table inside an Azure Storage Account.
+The `Arcus.Scripting.Storage.Table` PowerShell module is the start of a set of Azure Storage Account-related scripts that will become part of the `Arcus.Scripting.Storage` PowerShell module.
+For now, we only have the Azure Table Storage module which contains functionality to (re-)create a table within an Azure Storage Account:
-The `Create-AzStorageTable` also has the ability to re-create an existing table if that is required.
+- `Create-AzStorageTable`

 ```powershell
 PS> Create-AzStorageTable -ResourceGroupName "stock" -StorageAccountName "admin" -TableName "products"